b-zhao/b-zhao.github.io/_pages/updates.md

 Updates
 ======
+2024-01 Our paper [Improving Convergence and Generalization Using Parameter Symmetries](https://arxiv.org/abs/2305.13404) was accepted by ICLR 2024 for oral presentation.

 2023-11 I will be at the [Mathematics and Machine Learning](https://mathml2023.caltech.edu) conference and [NeurIPS](https://neurips.cc) in December.
 Looking forward to meeting old and new friends!

-2023-10 Two extended abstracts were accepted by NeurIPS workshops: [Improving Convergence and Generalization Using Parameter Symmetries](https://arxiv.org/abs/2305.13404) at [NeurReps](https://www.neurreps.org) and Understanding Mode Connectivity via Parameter Space Symmetry at [UniReps](https://unireps.org).
+2023-10 Two extended abstracts were accepted by NeurIPS workshops: [Improving Convergence and Generalization Using Parameter Symmetries](https://arxiv.org/abs/2305.13404) at [NeurReps](https://www.neurreps.org) and [Understanding Mode Connectivity via Parameter Space Symmetry](https://openreview.net/pdf?id=aP2a5i1iUf) at [UniReps](https://unireps.org).

 2023-09 Our paper [DYffusion: A Dynamics-informed Diffusion Model for Spatiotemporal Forecasting](https://arxiv.org/abs/2306.01984) was accepted by NeurIPS 2023.